-UTR Powered by Oracle is a modified elo rating system that promotes fair and competitive play across the tennis world.
+UTR is a modified elo rating system that promotes fair and competitive play across the tennis world.
 Players are rated based on actual results, not age, gender, nationality, or socioeconomic status.

 When you understand your skill level, you can find hits, events, and tournaments where you’ll have fun, play competitive tennis, and improve your game.
 All you need to know is your UTR!